ucb-bar/chipyard/docs/Advanced-Usage/Heterogeneous-SoCs.rst

 Great!
 Now you have a heterogeneous setup with BOOMs and Rockets.
 The final thing you need to make this system work is to renumber the ``hartId``'s of the cores so that each core has a unique ``hartId``.
 This is done with ``WithRenumberHarts`` (which can label the Rocket cores first or the BOOM cores first).
-The reason this is needed is because by default the ``WithN...Cores(X)`` mixin assumes that there are only that type of core in the system.
+The reason this is needed is because by default the ``WithN...Cores(X)`` mixin assumes that there are only BOOM or only Rocket cores in the system.
-Thus, without the renumber mixin, each set of cores is labeled starting from zero.
+Thus, without the ``WithRenumberHarts`` mixin, each set of cores is labeled starting from zero causing multiple cores to be assigned the same ``hartId``.

 Another option to create a multi heterogeneous core system is to override the parameters yourself so you can specify the core parameters per core.
 The mixin to add to your system would look something like the following.